Relating the Diverse Merger Histories and Satellite Populations of Nearby Galaxies: Satellite Populations are Assembled During Mergers

 \subsection{Recent MW Satellites}

 It is commonly accepted that the SMC was a satellite of the LMC prior to infall \citep[e.g.,][]{besla2007,besla2012}: at least two of the MW's classical satellites fell in together.
 However, there has been vigorous discussion about which, if any, of the MW's classical dwarf spheroidals may have previously belonged to the Magellanic system.
-While it is clear that some ultra-faint satellites fell in with the Magellanic Clouds \citep[e.g.,][]{patel2020}, the motions of two classical MW satellites measured by \textit{Gaia} suggest that they could be consistent with the motion of the LMC: Fornax and Carina \citep{gaiacollaboration-brown2018,pardy2020}.
-While intrinsic assumptions in the dynamical modeling efforts result in considerable uncertainty in this result \citep[e.g.,][]{patel2020}, if Fornax and Carina are both recent additions, it would suggest that \textit{over half} of the MW's classical satellite population (within 150\,kpc) was accreted during its merger with the LMC.
+It is clear that some ultra-faint satellites fell in with the Magellanic Clouds \citep[e.g.,][]{patel2020}, and the motions of two classical MW satellites measured by \textit{Gaia} suggest that they share an orbital plane with the LMC: Fornax and Carina \citep{gaiacollaboration-brown2018,pardy2020}.
+Modeling the orbits of satellites accreted along with a larger satellite is difficult and highly uncertain \citep[e.g.,][]{dsouzabell2022}, and additional uncertainty comes from differing definitions of former LMC satellites \citep[e.g.,][]{patel2020,pardy2020}.
+Irrespective of whether Fornax and Carina were accreted with the LMC or not, between 2/7 and 4/7 of the MW’s current classical satellites (within 150\,kpc) were accreted during its merger with the LMC.